lecerick/100-days-of-code/log.md

 ### Day 2: Tues Aug 31, 2021

 Forked the #100-Days-Of-Code repo.
 Logging my progress could be helpful, especially if I stall at any point and need to look back on prior thoughts for inspiration.
 Also spent some time looking through other github users' logs to see what they're working on, and that's a good source of ideas too!
-[Data Science](https://github.com/emiliehwolf/100-days-of-code/blob/master/log.md) // [Spotify API](https://github.com/miukimiu/100-days-of-code/blob/master/log.md) // [Completed All 100 Days!
-Grab Bag of Topics](https://github.com/Mmgfrog/100-days-of-code/blob/master/log.md) // [Advanced Webdev](https://github.com/nativedone/100-days-of-code/blob/master/log.md) // [Beginner Projects](https://github.com/rachaelcodes/100-days-of-code/blob/master/log2017.md) // [Full List of Forks](https://github.com/kallaway/100-days-of-code/network/members)
+[Data Science](https://github.com/emiliehwolf/100-days-of-code/blob/master/log.md) // [Spotify API](https://github.com/miukimiu/100-days-of-code/blob/master/log.md) // [Grab Bag](https://github.com/Mmgfrog/100-days-of-code/blob/master/log.md) // [Advanced Webdev](https://github.com/nativedone/100-days-of-code/blob/master/log.md) // [Beginner Projects](https://github.com/rachaelcodes/100-days-of-code/blob/master/log2017.md) // [Full List of Forks](https://github.com/kallaway/100-days-of-code/network/members)

 ### Day 3: Wed Sept 1, 2021

 Created a new repo called [math-playground](https://github.com/lecerick/math-playground/), with a subfolder for [Project Euler](https://projecteuler.net/archives) problems.
-Solved [PE Problem #1](https://github.com/lecerick/math-playground/blob/main/PE/) using a python script, which was straightforward.
+Solved [PE Problem #1](https://github.com/lecerick/math-playground/blob/main/PE/001_multiples_of_3_or_5.py) using a python script, which was straightforward.
 There's definitely more or less efficient ways to solve these challenges...
 I wonder if there's a package or function I can use to time the operations and compare efficiencies, sort of like they do in LeetCode?

 ### Day 4: Thurs Sept 2, 2021

-[PE Problem #2](https://github.com/lecerick/math-playground/blob/main/PE/problem002.py) solved, but only by brute force.
+[PE Problem #2](https://github.com/lecerick/math-playground/blob/main/PE/002_even_fibonacci_numbers.py) solved, but only by brute force.

 ### Day 5: Fri Sept 3, 2021